Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Access/secret key

 **Explanation:**
-"Username/password" is incorrect; AWS CLI does not support password-based automation.
+Username/password is incorrect; AWS CLI does not support password-based automation.
-"MFA" is partially correct; used as additional authentication, not primary CLI auth.
+MFA is partially correct; used as additional authentication, not primary CLI auth.
-"Security hardware token" is incorrect; hardware token is for MFA.
+Security hardware token is incorrect; hardware token is for MFA.
-"Access/secret key" is correct.
+Access/secret key is correct.
 AWS CLI uses access key ID and secret access key for automated authentication.

 ---